Confbase/cfgd/README.md

 	"github.com/Confbase/cfgd/snapshot"
 	...
 )
 ...

-snapReader := snapshot.NewReader(br)
+	snapReader := snapshot.NewReader(bufio.NewReader(r))
+	redisKey := sk.ToHeaderKey()
+	isOk, err := snapReader.VerifyHeader(redisKey)

+	// handle isOk, err here

 	for {
 		sf, done, err := snapReader.Next()

-	if err != nil {
-		return false, fmt.Errorf("snapReader failed: %v", err)
-	}
+		// handle err here

 		if done {
 			break
 		}

-	// use sf.FilePath and sf.Body here
+		// use sf.FilePath, sf.Body here
 	}
 ```

-The binary cfg-build-snap can serve as a reference for this format.
+The binary `cfgsnap build` can serve as a reference for this format.
 It takes one
 argument---the path to a directory---and recursively traverses the directory,
 writing a *binary PUT message* to standard output for each file it finds.
 Note
-that cfg-build-snap does not include the *PUT header*.
+that `cfgsnap build` does not include the *PUT header*.
 Example:

 ```
 $ cd $GOPATH/src/github.com/Confbase/cfgd/cfg-build-snap
 $ ls test_snapshot
 hello.toml  hello_schema.json
-$ cfg-build-snap test_snapshot > reference_snap
+$ cfgsnap test_snapshot > reference_snap
 ```

 The file `reference_snap` will contain two *binary PUT messages*, one for